uq-aibe-explainer/inflation/README.md

 # Inflation
-In this repository, you will find all the files that are used to produce the AIBE Explainer on Inflation.
+In this repository, you will find all the files that are used to produce the AIBE Explainer on inflation.